-Having developed an appreciation of twentieth century painting in his youth he has recently become curious about the links between the sciences and the arts.
+Having developed an appreciation of twentieth century painting in his youth he became curious about the links between the sciences and the arts.
 He has organised conferences and exhibitions on a range of themes that link the visual arts and entomology, plus a brief foray into the world of the performing arts, with a piece of contemporary dance based on insect behaviours.
 He is also fascinated by the links between the history of both art and science, investigating the co-evolution of these two fields of endeavour.

 He is a Fellow of the Royal Entomological Society and is co-editor of the society’s magazine, ‘Antenna’.